jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_migration.rst

 completely.
 You should retrieve your client objects from the ``Aws\Sdk`` object and use them as object instances, not static classes.

-Paginators Supersede Iterators
+Paginators Supersede  iterators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version 2 of the |sdk-php| had a feature named *Iterators*.
+Version 2 of the |sdk-php| had a feature named * iterators*.
 These were objects that
 were used for iterating over paginated results.
 One complaint we had about these
 was that they were not flexible enough, because the iterator only emitted
 specific values from each result.
 If there were other values you needed from
 the results, you could only retrieve them via event listeners.

-In version 3, Iterators have been replaced with :doc:`Paginators <guide_paginators>`.
+In version 3,  iterators have been replaced with :doc:`Paginators <guide_paginators>`.
-Their purpose is similar, but Paginators are more flexible.
+Their purpose is similar, but paginators are more flexible.
 This is because they
 yield result objects instead of values from a response.

-The following examples show how Paginators are different from Iterators,
+The following examples show how paginators are different from  iterators,
-by demonstrating how to retrieve paginated results for the S3 ListObjects operation
+by demonstrating how to retrieve paginated results for the ``S3 ListObjects`` operation
 in both version 2 and version 3.

 .. code-block:: php